 | 1.1 | JKHD formally established | Appointment letters, organisational chart |

-| 1.2 | Halal Executive meets MHMS qualifications | Qualification documents, appointment letter |
+| 1.2 | Halal Executive meets MHMS qualifications | Qualification documents, current appointment letter |

-| 1.3 | JKHD membership documented | Names, roles, contact details current |
+| 1.3 | JKHD membership documented and current | Names, roles, contact details — verify against actual staff |

-| 1.4 | Meeting schedule followed | Minutes for all scheduled meetings in audit period |
+| 1.4 | Meeting schedule followed | Minutes for every scheduled meeting in the audit period |

-| 1.5 | Minutes signed and filed | Signatures, dates, action items recorded |
+| 1.5 | Minutes signed and filed | Signatures, dates, and action items recorded |

-| 1.6 | Action items from meetings tracked to closure | Evidence of follow-through |
+| 1.6 | Action items from meetings tracked to closure | Evidence of follow-through, not just recording |

-| 1.7 | Halal policy signed and displayed | Current version, visible in workplace |
+| 1.7 | Halal policy signed, current, and displayed | Current version visible in the workplace |

 | # | Audit Item | What to Check |